martina665/PythonR-/README.md

 #------------------------------------------------------------

-Again with a scatterplot, we display together the evolution of dewpoint with temperature and precipitations for Paris and Reykjavik:
+Again with a scatterplot, we displaied together the evolution of dewpoint with temperature and precipitations for Paris and Reykjavik:

         plt.title('Paris dew-temp-prec')
         plt.plot(Paris.time, Paris.temperature, 'r.-')